 Using the Set Schedule tool, you can automatically transfer money into your Stash accounts on a recurring basis.
 You choose how much to transfer and how often.

-Then, the money seamlessly moves into your Stash account without you ever having to lift a finger.
+Then, the money can seamlessly move into your Stash account without you ever having to lift a finger.

 For example, let’s say you take an Uber ride that costs $9.55.
-Stash will automatically round your purchase up to $10, take the extra $0.45 and transfer it to your personal investment account.
+Stash can automatically round your purchase up to $10, take the extra $0.45 and transfer it to your personal investment account.